Kevin is Professor of Governance and Development in the School whose research interests are in the areas of

-Professor, School of City of Regional Planning, Cardiff University, (1994 - Present)
+- Professor, School of Planning and Geography, Cardiff University, (1994 - Present)

 Memberships / External Activities

 My external activities have largely revolved around my main research interests.
 The following activities range from the local to the international scale, beginning with the local: